Cate Campbell: Early life

 Cate is the first of five children born to South African parents, Eric, an accountant, and Jenny, a nurse.
+She was born in Malawi.
 She has four younger siblings (three sisters and one brother): Bronte, Jessica, Hamish, and Abigail.
 Her brother Hamish has severe cerebral palsy and requires around-the-clock care.

 Jenny used to be a swimmer and taught her three daughters to swim, in the pool at the family's home.
 Cate also recalls swimming near Hippopotami in Lake Malawi as a small child.
 Lake Malawi is the second deepest lake in Africa.
 It was in this lake that her father, Eric, would go sailing on weekends.
 Campbell and her siblings were homeschooled as children.
 Her mother also frequently read the Bible to her, while she was growing up.
 The Campbells lived in a big house, with no TV.
 They had many pets, including turkeys, guinea pigs, dogs, cats, and chickens.
 Campbell describes every morning like "an Easter egg hunt; the chickens would lay eggs all around the house."

 During her schooling, Campbell states she could not sing or dance, but swimming was something she excelled at.
 She also stated she received top marks for public speaking at school.
 Aside from those, she claims she was an "average student".

 The Campbells moved from Malawi to Australia in 2001 and Campbell took up competitive swimming soon after.
 She completed her secondary school studies at Kenmore State High School in Brisbane, Queensland.
 Her sister Bronte is also an Olympic swimmer and the pair competed in the same event at the 2012 Summer Olympics, and won the gold medal together at the 2016 Summer Olympics as members of the Australian women's 4 × 100 m freestyle team.